DNACENSolutions/dnac_ansible_workflows/workflows/wireless_design_config_generator/README.md

 ## Notes

 - `wireless_design_playbook_config_generator` expects `config` as a dictionary when filters are used.
+- Omit `config` to generate all configurations.
-- An empty dictionary for `config` is invalid at module level.
+- An empty dictionary for `config` is invalid.
-- This workflow omits `config` when filters are absent, which triggers full generation mode.
+- If component filters are provided without `components_list`, the module auto-populates `components_list`.